 The Chula Vista Bayfront (CVB) is a flagship District project that represents decades of public outreach, planning, and development.
 This monumental project has great momentum, representing one of the last truly significant, large-scale waterfront development opportunities in Southern California.
 This project is designed with a balance between commercial development, public access, and conservation while serving as an important asset for the San Diego region, the South Bay, Chula Vista residents, and coastal visitors.
-In fiscal year 2020, the BPC approved a second amended and restated revenue sharing agreement between the City of Chula Vista and the District for the CVB anchor project, the resort hotel and convention center to be developed by RIDA Chula Vista, LLC and Phase 1A Infrastructure.
+In fiscal year 2021, the first major developments were completed - the Sun Outdoors San Diego Bay RV resort by Sun Communities, Inc. opened, as did the Sweetwater Bicycle & Pedestrian Path.
+Additionally, the Board of Port Commissioners approved critical leasing, financing, and construction documents for the Gaylord Pacific resort, the adjacent convention center, associated public infrastructure, and two future parks.
+This major milestone moved the Port, the City of Chula Vista, and RIDA Chula Vista, LLC closer to financing, leasing, and starting construction, which is anticipated to begin in fiscal year 2022.
 With an anticipated investment of \$1.2 billion for the RIDA project, the CVB project seeks to transform a largely vacant and underutilized industrial landscape of approximately 535 acres into a thriving recreational, residential, and resort destination.
-Additionally in fiscal year 2020, Sun Communities, Inc. began construction on its Costa Vista RV Resort and the District began work on a prominent pedestrian bicycle and pedestrian pathway in the Sweetwater District.
 When the CVB project is complete, the public will enjoy more than 200 acres of public realm space including parks and open space, a shoreline promenade, walking trails, recreational vehicle camping, shopping, dining, and more.